ICF architecture overview

 The connector key component uniquely identifies a specific connector implementation.

 The API configuration holds the available configuration properties and values from both the API and the SPI, based on the connector type.
-For more information, see Configuration interface.
+For more information, refer to Configuration interface.

 Connector Facade Interface

 The connector facade is the main interface through which an application invokes connector operations.
 The connector facade represents a specific connector instance, that has been configured in a specific way.
-For more information, see ConnectorFacade interface.
+For more information, refer to ConnectorFacade interface.

 When you are building a new connector, you implement the SPI, including the following interfaces:

 The connector interface handles initialization and disposal of the connector, and determines whether the connector is poolable.
-For more information, see Connector interface.
+For more information, refer to Connector interface.

 The ICF framework uses the configuration interface implementation to build the configuration properties inside the API configuration.